 Ditkus lived.
 He was sent to a recovery program in Colorado.
 He didn’t have a phone at first, but I would sometimes get pay phone calls from him with good news.
 He had gone through detox.
 He was working the steps.
 He sounded like Ditkus, but less adrift.
 He sounded sober.

 These phone calls were infrequent and shorter than you would expect.
 Ditkus and I never had a robust friendship on the telephone.
 At our closest, we would only call each other to announce that we were waiting for one another outside.
 We would talk, or not talk, in cars and in diners.
 That was the relationship.

 Ditkus’s calls from Colorado felt long-distance in an age when long-distance phone calls were no longer significant.
-I was aware that I had no idea what to picture when Ditkus described his newly emerging life.
+I had no idea what to picture when Ditkus described his newly emerging life.
 It was the kind of thing we never used to discuss on the phone, and some of the biggest details were left unsaid.
 At a certain point I realized he would not be moving back to NJ.
 He was doing well in Colorado: he had a job and a place.
 He lived there now.

 It was a year and half before Ditkus visited Jersey again.
 He came to town in late December for a week of holiday-family stuff, during which time the big question was whether he would get along with his parents.
 He did.
 For the first time, it seemed that Ditkus might be more well-adjusted than the rest of us.
 He was also skinny.

 It was my idea to bring him to Royal Cliffs.
 I missed their food, and I was curious to see if they were still the same after all this time.
 I was sure that Royal Cliffs would be exactly as I remembered—in the Land of Diners, nothing is ever supposed to change.